mantidproject/mantid/docs/source/tutorials/python_in_mantid/script_generation/04_pim_ex_2.rst

 The aim of this exercise is to create a general script that can accept user interaction to alter the parameters for future uses

-Perform a set of algorithms by pointing and clicking with the MantidPlot menus Use the history window to generate a script based upon the executed algorithms Use the dialog functions to make the script more general for future runs.
+Perform a set of algorithms by pointing and clicking within Mantid Use the history window to generate a script based upon the executed algorithms Use the dialog functions to make the script more general for future runs.